Restatement of Policy on Germany: Polish response

 The speech had a negative impact on US relations with Poland, where it strengthened the position of Polish communists before the upcoming elections in Poland which would cement their control of the country.
 The Polish government of that time, already dominated by the communists, responded to the speech with loud rhetoric, with claims that the US was supporting remnants of the Hitler regime.
 It officially claimed that the border set at Potsdam was final.
-In a speech, Polish communist leader Władysław Gomułka condemned Byrne's speech and its implication of a border revision in favor of Germany as reactionary.
+In a speech, Polish communist leader Władysław Gomułka condemned Byrnes' speech and its implication of a border revision in favor of Germany as reactionary.
 It made Gomulka see it as further need for a strong Polish-Soviet alliance.

 Many years later, another Polish communist leader Wojciech Jaruzelski would reflect on the implications of the speech:

 It was a shocking statement.
 It made us think that our western border was being questioned by the Germans and by other Western countries.
 It was one of the most important things that strengthened our ties with the Soviet Union.

 Olszewski asked the US ambassador to Poland for an explanation and claimed that the speech would have a negative impact on the Poles from beyond Curzon Line that were moving into western territories.
-Ambassador Arthur Bliss Lane tried to reassure Poles that Byrnes's speech should not be interpreted as Americans' desire to avoid their obligations made at Potsdam.
+Ambassador Arthur Bliss Lane tried to reassure Poles that Byrnes' speech should not be interpreted as Americans' desire to avoid their obligations made at Potsdam.
 He underlined that Poland was given provisional control over the area, and if the Polish settlers believed that their presence was permanent, it was because of the work of Polish government and the press itself.
-Lane later continued to reassure Poles of US friendship and was disturbed by distortion of Byrnes speech.
+Lane later continued to reassure Poles of US friendship and was disturbed by distortion of Byrnes' speech.
 Eventually, he learned, after discussing the issue with members of Department of State, that the speech was intended to "smoke out Molotov's attitude on the eve of elections in Germany".